David Vázquez (footballer, born 1986): Football career

 Vázquez was born in Madrid.
 A local Real Madrid youth graduate, he made his professional debuts in 2007–08, playing for the reserves in the third division and going on to appear in a further two seasons with them in that level.

 In mid-August 2010, Vázquez signed for another team in division three, UD Melilla.
 With his following club, SD Huesca, he made his professional debut in the second tier on 5 November 2011, playing the second half of a 1–2 away loss against UD Almería; he scored his first goal in the competition on 24 March of the following year, to help to a 1–1 home draw to Celta de Vigo.

-On 28 May 2014, Vázquez moved abroad for the first time, signing for Veria F.C. in the Superleague Greece.
+On 28 May 2014, Vázquez moved abroad for the first time, signing for Veria F.C. in the Super League Greece.
 The following campaign, he returned to his country, its third division and Melilla.